joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 {: faq}
 {: support}

-The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in  Node.js, Golang, or JavaScript, and Java.
-The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Go.
+The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in Node.js, Golang, JavaScript, and Java.
+The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Golang.
 If you are interested in preserving your existing application code, or by using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

 ## What version of the {{site.data.keyword.blockchainfull_notm}} Platform works with the Ansible collection?
 {: #ibp-v2-faq-ansible-version}